othmaneataallah/rant/docs/index.md

 How to read

-- Posts are Markdown files you can click to read.
+- Click on a post to read it.
-- New stuff appears at the top of the list.
+- Newest posts show up first.
-- Browse whatever catches your eye.
+- Explore whatever interests you.

 ## Posts